-- E. Remove all additional packaging from the bike, letting the handlebar gently hang from the frame. - F. Carefully lift and rotate the bike, lowering it gently back into the box with the fork overhanging the box side.
-The stem should be pointing forward and the disc brake caliper should be on the left (non-drivetrain) side of the bike. - G. Locate your warranty card and set it aside with your owner's manual.
+- G. Remove the front wheel from the bike by carefully removing the zip ties and/or Velcro.
+Then, remove all packaging from the wheel and set it aside. - H. Remove all additional packaging from the bike. - I. Gently let the handlebar hang from the frame. - J. Carefully lift and rotate the bike, lowering it gently back into the box with the fork overhanging the box side.
+The stem should be pointing forward and the disc brake caliper should be on the left (non-drivetrain) side of the bike.